Standard letter grades

 Examines the applied, real-world and theoretical mathematical implications of the trigonometric functions.
 The symbolic, numerical, and graphical representations of these functions and their applications form the core of the course.
 Emphasizes solving problems symbolically, numerically and graphically and understanding the connections among these methods in interpreting and analyzing results.
 Graphing calculator required.
 TI-83 or TI-84 recommended.

-1. Student will model and solve applied, real world, and theoretical mathematical problems involving right triangle and oblique–triangle trigonometry
+1. Model and solve applied, real world, and theoretical mathematical problems involving right triangle and oblique-triangle trigonometry.

-2. Student will model and solve problems using symbolic, graphic and numeric strategies and translate among written descriptions, symbolic, graphic and numeric representations of trigonometric functions.
+2. Model and solve problems using symbolic, graphic, and numeric strategies and translate among written descriptions, symbolic, graphic, and numeric representations of trigonometric functions.

-3. Student will use a graphing calculator to create trigonometric graphs that represent mathematical models, determine appropriate viewing windows and accurately interpret and draw inferences regarding the meaning and limitations of the graphs.
+3. Use a graphing calculator to create trigonometric graphs that represent mathematical models, determine appropriate viewing windows, and accurately interpret and draw inferences regarding the meaning and limitations of the graphs.

-4. Student will understand, apply, and interpret the meaning of trigonometric identities to solve trigonometric equations.
+4. Apply and interpret the meaning of trigonometric identities to solve trigonometric equations.